Ready and Roam / Black Hills, SD

 If you’re more in the mood to fully appreciate all that Custer State Park has to offer, Bluebell Lodge is another great choice.
 It has charm, location, and amenities.
 Plus, the horse stables are conveniently located right across the street.
 You can either get a room or suite in the lodge or rent a small cabin with a fire pit.
 Enjoy an old-fashioned chuckwagon dinner and live music.
 Most of the reviews for this lodge were very good, but keep in mind that the cabins are a bit more rustic and you will likely encounter wild life…which could be fun!

-RTip: If the Bluebell Lodge is booked, another highly recommended option are the 32 private cabins at Sylvan Lake Lodge.
+RTip: If the Bluebell Lodge is booked, another highly recommended option, would be the 32 private cabins at Sylvan Lake Lodge.
+Also check out the Bavarian Inn in Custer, friends stayed recently and loved this adorable hotel.

 What can I say?
 There is so much to see and do in Custer, SD.
 I’m sorry, friends, you will not get to it all in one trip (or multiple trips for that matter).
 But that leaves you with so many options!
 Entire days can be spent in Custer State Park, hiking, driving the 18 miles of Wildlife Loop Road, biking, enjoying water activities at Sylvan Lake (in warm weather), stalking buffalo…avoiding buffalo!
 The park is rich with exploration and adventure.